 In the Actions page, you’ll find the details of your workflow actions.
-Each step will reveal a little bit more about the engagement of that action, so you can see if contacts in your workflow are opening/clicking on emails, met goal criteria, and even the number of contacts that went through each step.
+Each step will reveal a little bit more about the engagement of that action, so you can see if contacts in your workflow are opening/clicking on emails, are in a delay, or have met the workflow's goal criteria.

 Of course, this is also the main area for editing a workflow.
 Click the plug sign to add new steps where necessary (there will be one between each step) or you can click on a particular action to make changes to that action.

 In your left-hand navigation, you’ll find Performance.
 This screen displays your contact performance as well as your email performance per individual workflow.

 You'll see a quick overview, first, of your workflow performance in terms of its conversion rate.

 Below that, you'll see the section Performance Trends section that shows a visual represenation how many contacts enrolled in your workflow, completed your workflow, were lost, and met goal per any given time period.
 You can select the date filter at the top-right of this section to see a very specific time or change that to a custom date range so you can get a better idea of how the workflow has performed over an extended period.
 Here's a quick explanation of what these terms mean:

 - Contacts enrolled: The number of contacts currently in the workflow.

 - Contacts completed: The number of contacts who finished the final step of the workflow.